Lab 3: Relay (On-Off) Control#

 # Add your solution here

-Perform Experiment with TCLab Hardware#
+Perform the Experiment with TCLab Hardware#

 # Copy your code from above and modify to match the specifications